 - Volcanic and other magma activity, along with measurement of seismic waves (which may be artificially induced) can show the configuration of the Earth’s mantle.

 - Various rock formations, folds and magnetic properties give evidence of the action of plate tectonics.
 Evidence for plate tectonics also comes from fossils in the plates, especially along edges of plates which were formerly contiguous.
-The mid-oceanic trenches have been measured by traditional means and by satellite.
+The mid-oceanic trenches have been measured by sonar-equipped ships and by satellite.

 - Quantities as diverse as the distribution of elements (e.g., iridium) and isotopes (e.g, oxygen) can give evidence about oxygen concentration or water temperatures.